201949/godot-google-play-billing-6/README.md

 For information on version deprecation, visit: [Google Play Billing Library Deprecation FAQ](https://developer.android.com/google/play/billing/deprecation-faq)

-## Generating the Plugin .aar File
+## Compiling the plugin .aar file for any versions of Godot libraries

 If there is no release for your Godot version, you will need to generate a new plugin .aar file.